 Given an algebraic set X over an algebraically closed field K, we define $\dim(X)$ to be the same as $\dim(K[X])$.
 The dimension of a ring is the supremum of the dimensions of its quotients by minimal primes.
-Thus, $\dim(X)$ is the same as the supremum of the dimensions of the irreducible components of X. Evidently, $\dim(X)$ is also the same as the supremum of lengths of chains of irreducible closed subsets of X. We define the dimension of X near a point $x \in X$ to the be the supremum of the dimensions of the irreducible components of X that contain x.
-If the corresponding maximal ideal of R = K[X] is $m = m_x$, this is also the dimension of R_m : it has minimal primes P corresponding precisely to the irreducible components V(P) that contain x, and the length of any saturated chain from P to m $= \dim(R_m/PR_m) = \dim(R/P) =$ the dimension of the irreducible component V(P), from which the result follows.
+Thus, $\dim(X)$ is the same as the supremum of the dimensions of the irreducible components of X. Evidently, $\dim(X)$ is also the same as the supremum of lengths of chains of irreducible closed subsets of X. We define the dimension of X near a point $x \in X$ to the be the supremum of the dimensions of the irreducible components of X that contain X. If the corresponding maximal ideal of X is X is X is X is also the dimension of X in the minimal primes X corresponding precisely to the irreducible components X that contain X, and the length of any saturated chain from X to X to the irreducible components X in the contain X and the length of any saturated chain from X to X is also the dimension of the irreducible component X that contain X and the length of any saturated chain from X to X to X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible components X is also the same as the supremum of the irreducible components X is also the same as the supremum of the irreducible components X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of the irreducible component X is also the irreducible component X is also the same as the supremum of the irreducible component X is also the same as the supremum of X is also the same as the supremum of X is also the same as the supremum of X is also the same as the supremum of X is

 There are at least three ways to think of an algebra R over a commutative ring ring K. It is worth considering all three points of view.
 One is purely algebraic: R is an abstract algebraic environment in which one may perform certain sorts of algebraic manipulations.

 A second point of view is to think of R, or rather some topological space associated with R, as a geometric object.
 We have seen explicitly how to do this when R is a finitely generated reduced K-algebra and K is an algebraically closed field.
 But a geometric point of view, introduced by A. Grothendieck, can be taken in great generality, when R is any commutative ring.
-In Grothendieck's theory of schemes, a geometric object Spec (R), is introduced that has more structure than just the topological space of prime ideals of Rthat we have talked about here.
+In Grothendieck's theory of schemes, a geometric object $\operatorname{Spec}(R)$, is introduced that has more structure than just the topological space of prime ideals of R that we have talked about here.
 The geometric point of view has been very effective as a tool in commutative algebra, even if one is only interested in seemingly purely algebraic properties of rings.